bentaysum/1D_model_rebuild/README.md

 you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 29/06/2020

+1-D model takes t_N as ndt, and tlm + netcdf output is activated when the 1-D model spins-up past the 10 sol period and reaches the backtrace timestep t_0.

+L-BFGS-B routines within the 1-d model now successfully calculate the gradient vector and stash it in an output file within the oneDmgcm directory dubbed grad.dat that is easily readable ( TRACER NAME | MODEL LAYER | GRADIENT OF O2 )

 ## 19/06/2020

 Routine finds t_0, t_N, and asks user for a manually inputed day0 to correspond with te